takemaru/dnet/README.md

   pp.102-111, January 2014.
   ([pdf](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6693788))

+> Takeru Inoue, Norihito Yasuda, Shunsuke Kawano, Yuji Takenobu, Shin-ichi Minato, and Yasuhiro Hayashi, "Distribution Network Verification for Secure Restoration by Enumerating All Critical Failures," IEEE Transactions on Smart Grid, October 2014. ([pdf](http://dx.doi.org/10.1109/TSG.2014.2359114))

 DNET is still under the development.
-The current version just supports power loss minimization and configuration search.
-We are thinking of service restoration for future releases based on the following our paper.
+The current version supports power loss minimization, configuration search, and verification.
+We are thinking of service restoration for future releases.

-> Takeru Inoue, Norihito Yasuda, Shunsuke Kawano, Yuji Takenobu, Shin-ichi Minato, and Yasuhiro Hayashi, "Distribution Network Verification for Secure Restoration by Enumerating All Critical Failures," IEEE Transactions on Smart Grid, October 2014. ([pdf](http://dx.doi.org/10.1109/TSG.2014.2359114))

 We really appreciate any pull request and patch if you add some changes that benefit a wide variety of people.